AMP Up Your Approach to Maintenance Performance Improvement

 According to data from WSJ, unplanned downtime costs industrial manufacturers an estimated $50 billion annually.
 Equipment failure is the cause of 42% of this unplanned downtime.

 When downtime and production losses increase, management sees it as a maintenance problem.
 However, the issue originated in management’s failure to assess the risk before the production increase and act accordingly.
-Whether senior managers realize it or not, minimizing cost while maximizing profit is dependent on equipment operating safely and reliably.
+Whether senior managers realize it or not, minimizing cost while maximizing profit depends on equipment operating safely and reliably.
 That’s why maintenance has a big part to play in the overall health of your organization.

 In a world where supply chain, cost reduction, and market demand pressures are through the roof, doesn’t it make sense to find any additional reliable and safe capacity and throughput from your existing assets?
 Maintenance performance excellence can be that key.
 But where do you start?